Fiszu77/Tetris/README.md

 # Tetris
 Tetris game in processing.
 Tetris.exe is inside application.windows64 folder.
-Programming is only my hobby so every tip would be appreciated. :D
+I am not a professional programmer so every tip would be appreciated! :D